gmenounos/vwcluster/Odometer.md

 # Odometer

-The odometer is stored in 8 consecutive blocks of 2 bytes each (least signifiant byte first).
+The odometer is stored in 8 consecutive blocks of 2 bytes each.
+Each block represents an unsigned 16-bit word stored least significant byte first.
 Each block is initialized at the factory to $FFFF (65535).
 After the car travels its first 2 km, the first block is decremented by 1.
 After the second 2 km, the second block is decremented by 1—and so on up to block 8.
 Then it repeats the cycle beginning with block 1.

 ```
 ffff ffff ffff ffff ffff ffff ffff ffff (0 km)